Understanding Body Composition Scale: How Do Smart Scales Work?

 Weigh at the same time daily

-Timing really matters when you’re using your body composition scale.
+Timing really matters when you are using your body composition scale.
 Experts recommend weighing yourself first thing in the morning after using the bathroom but before eating breakfast or drinking anything.
-This approach helps minimize the natural fluctuations caused by food and water intake throughout the day.
+This approach helps minimise the natural fluctuations caused by food and water intake throughout the day.
 Your body has had all night to digest everything you ate the previous day, leaving your stomach relatively empty.
 Studies show that morning measurements give you the most reliable baseline for comparison.

 Avoid caffeine and exercise before weighing

-Both caffeine and alcohol act as diuretics, which temporarily changes your body’s hydration levels.
+Both caffeine and alcohol act as diuretics, which temporarily change your body’s hydration levels.
 This directly affects how body fat scales work, since bioelectrical impedance analysis depends on consistent hydration.
 Alcohol consumption may give you higher fat readings due to dehydration, while caffeine might lower your body fat percentage reading by reducing water retention.
-You’ll also want to avoid using your scale right after exercise, since you’ll weigh less due to water lost through sweating.
-For the best results, wait at least 2-3 hours after a meal and avoid large amounts of caffeine or alcohol.
+You will also want to avoid using your scale right after exercise, since you will weigh less due to water lost through sweating.
+For the best results, wait at least 2–3 hours after a meal and avoid large amounts of caffeine or alcohol.

 Track trends, not single readings